4 detected with SA variant of COVID-19 in India, one with Brazil strain | Health

-Four people were detected with the South Africa variant of SARS-CoV-2 in India in January, while one tested positive for the Brazil variant in the first week of February, the Centre said on Tuesday.
+For the first time in India, four people were detected with the South Africa variant of SARS-CoV-2 and one tested positive for the Brazil variant in the country, the Centre said on Tuesday.

 All travellers and contacts have been tested and quarantined.